Schneider Fellows Program (all students)

 A new summer fellowship program dedicated to enhancing the understanding and the practice of sustainable finance.
 The SFI program provides financial support to continuing Stanford graduate students who have secured summer internships with organizations with missions that are aligned with SFI’s focus areas, including Energy Business Innovations.
-Only open to grad students.

-TomKat Energy Impact Summer Fellowships (undergrad)
+TomKat Energy Impact Summer Fellowships (undergraduate)

 Paid summer internships in Silicon Valley – students can see over 30 different opportunities and apply to three of them through the TomKat center.
 TomKat Center-supported internships are only open to undergrad students and industry-supported energy internships are open to both undergrad and grad students.

 This competition is open to Stanford doctoral students performing translational research for sustainable energy or other sustainability challenges.
 These fellowships are meant to support advanced doctoral students (third year and beyond) to pursue innovative research projects beyond the proof-of-concept stage toward impactful applications.